• Home

 Salomé Carrasco (she/her/any)

-Salomé is an undergraduate student pursuing a degree in Ecology and Evolution Biology who joined the lab during Fall 2023.
+Salomé is a postbac student who completed their undergraduate degree (with honors) in Ecology and Evolution Biology in May 2025.
+Salomé joined the lab during Fall 2023.
 During the summer of 2023, she worked in the RECCS program, researching a subspecies of grasshopper endemic to the Boulder region and how elevational temperatures impact their growth and development.
 Salomé is interested in climate change impacts on the environment, fragmentation, pesticides, and bioacoustics.
 She also enjoys illustrating nature and baking.
-She joined the Safran Lab team on a sampling expedition across the Canadian Rockies during the summer 2024 and is pursuing an honor's thesis on the role of elevation and latitude on animal size using a large data collected across the entire breeding range of barn swallows.
+She joined the Safran Lab team on a sampling expedition across the Canadian Rockies during the summer 2024 and is completed an honor's thesis on the role of elevation and latitude on animal size using a large data collected across the entire breeding range of barn swallows.

 Sara Garcia (she/her, they/them)